USDA-FSEPRU/FS19C-commensal-Ecoli/02_Methods.md

   * distances.tab
   * FS19Cmashdistances.xlsx

-### Visualize ANI pairwise genome-genome similarity calculations with MDS, heatmap
+## QC: Visualize ANI pairwise genome-genome similarity calculations with MDS, heatmap
 * Summary: Made distance matrix from mash and fastani output to create heatmap and MDS to visualize clustering and identify any outliers.
 The MDS was a bit hard to decipher what was an outlier, so I ran a heatmap to see how fastANI and mash compared and whether the pairwise comparisons were similar between the two, including heatmap of pearson correlation coefficients.
 * Completed on: 15Jan2021
 * Platform: R Studio